Relativity Media: Launch and operations

 Relativity Media was founded by Ryan Kavanaugh and Lynwood Spinks in 2004.
 Kavanaugh convinced Spinks, a former Carolco Pictures executive to invest $1 million into the venture.
 Relativity began operations as a middleman brokering deals between film studios and banks, private equity firms, and hedge funds to finance multi-film slates.
 In 2005, the funding needs of Hollywood studios became more critical when a German tax shelter that had supported them for 25 years was eliminated, and Relativity Media met that need with Wall Street's plentiful funds in the early 2000s.
 Relativity arranged financing for slates produced by Warner Bros., Universal Pictures, and Sony Pictures.
 For each film, Relativity received equity and brokerage fees of $500,000 to $1 million, and Kavanaugh arranged an executive producer credit for himself.

 In 2007, Kavanaugh sued Spinks after the partners had a falling out.

 In 2008, Elliott Management bought 49.5% of Relativity Media for $67 million and provided access to about $1 billion in capital and a revolving credit line.
 The increased funds allowed Relativity to expand involvement with film production companies.
-In 2009, Relativity reached an output deal with Lionsgate, and bought Rogue Pictures from Universal Studios for $150 million.
+In 2009, Relativity reached an output deal with Lionsgate, and bought Rogue Pictures from Universal Pictures for $150 million.
 In 2010, a deal with Netflix allowed Relativity Media-owned films to be streamed on the platform, and Relativity purchased Overture Films' distribution and marketing operations.

 Elliott Management's funding eventually allowed Relativity Media to begin operating its own studio, producing and distributing its own films.
 The studio distributed its first film on December 3, 2010.

 In 2011, Elliott Management pulled its financial backing from Relativity amid reports of tension between the companies.
 In May 2011, Relativity's president Michael Joe moved to Elliott Associates to manage their investment in Relativity after Elliott had invested hundreds of millions of dollars with very little in return.
 Kavanaugh had structured a slate deal between Elliott and Universal titled "Beverly 2" that comprised the majority of Elliott's investment in Relativity at the time, but the investment turned out poorly for Elliott and further enormous losses were forecasted.
 Relativity was also scheduling their own movies opposite Universal's, including competing Snow White adaptations, which Universal executives saw as Relativity using "Beverly 2" funds to gain a competitive advantage.
 Elliott put pressure on Kavanaugh to hand Beverly 2 over to Elliott in exchange for releasing Michael Joe from his non-compete.
 Two weeks before the opening of Relativity's first big-budget epic Immortals, Elliott reportedly threatened to further reduce its investment unless Kavanaugh made significant concessions when Relativity was already short on funds.